Bertie2011/DataPackChecker/README.md

 ### Publish & Update
 1. Simply publish the .dll files in the `bin/Release/netcoreapp3.1` folders of the projects after **building on Release**.
-2. To update to a new version of Data Pack Checker, simply overwrite the Shared.dll file with a new version, fix any warnings/errors and re-publish.
+2. To update to a new version of Data Pack Checker, simply overwrite the Shared.dll and Shared.xml files with a new version, fix any warnings/errors and re-publish.